compsocialscience/summer-institute/2020/festival.md

 __Archiving:__ This talk will be recorded and archived.

+## Measuring cultural change in digital trace data using diversification rates

+__Time:__ Thursday, June 25, 2020.
+12:30-1:30 EDT.

+__Speakers:__ [Bernard Koch](https://soc.ucla.edu/grads/bernard-koch) (SICSS-Los Angeles 19) (SICSS-Los Angeles 20)

+__Description:__ How do we measure cultural change?
+Through the birth and death of “cultural lineages” (e.g., hashtags, consumer goods, or musical artists), digital trace data allows us to observe cultural change at population scale over time.
+This tutorial introduces a statistical framework to identify and explain culturally important historical events through changes in the diversity of cultural lineages over time.
+Users will learn how to run an unsupervised machine learning model called ___LiteRate___ to identify statistically significant shifts in cultural diversity, as well as more restricted models to test theoretical hypotheses about the causes of these events.
+The tutorial will be accessible to a broad audience.

+__Open to:__ Unlimited registered participants: [Registration form](https://forms.gle/kZZPF2jviYbfy8T6A)

+__Archiving:__ This talk will be recorded and archived.

 ## Opportunities and challenges with industry collaborations

 __Time:__ Friday, June 26, 2020.
 10-11am EDT